Northbrook IL area specialists identify if allergy or common cold is to blame for symptoms

 - Have you had symptoms for longer than two weeks?
 See Drs.
-Noga Askenazi, Eugenia Hahn, and Dipika Patel, because most colds last only three to 14 days.
+Noga Askenazi, and Eugenia Hahn, because most colds last only three to 14 days.

 - If you notice the “cold” comes around each spring or fall, you may be allergic to pollen, as plants pollinate during these times, and cold symptoms are usually associated with winter.

 Since the causes of colds and allergies are not the same, prevention and treatment also differs.
 Hundreds of different viruses passed through the air or on contact with an infected person can cause colds.
 After a few weeks, your immune system fights off the virus.